“Here's the guest room!"

 Terra pressed her forehead, backed away and started to head downstairs.
 Through the corner of her eyes, Diode watched her, confused.

-"I'm going to cool my head for a bit.
-Help yourself to anything..."
+“I'll go cool my head a bit.
+Help yourself to anything...”

-"Terra-san, wait!
-Don't overthink it and go jumping to conclusions, please.
+“Terra-san, wait!
+Don't overthink this and go jumping to conclusions, please.
 Stay!"

 “Stay?”
 Terra suddenly stopped, with only her face visible from the opening.
 “What is it?”

-"Um, well, you see..."
-Troubled, Diode kneaded her fingertips before finally sighing and speaking honestly.
-"It's not like that."
+“Um, well, you see...”
+Troubled, Diode kneaded her fingertips before she finally sighed and admitted the truth.
+"It's not like that.”

 “Wha?”

-"I'm not scared of you.
+“I'm not scared of you.
 Your size doesn't scare me, Terra-san.
-Actually, you being big and soft is really ni..."
+Actually, your being big and soft is really ni...”

 “What?”

-"Nothing.
-I'm only asking that you not think of your size as a bad thing.
-I don't see this as you kidnapping me or anything, either..."
+“Nothing.
+I'm only asking you not to think of your size as a bad thing.
+I don't see this as you kidnapping me or anything, either...”

-"Really?!
-Then come stay downstairs, won't you?"
+“Really?!
+Then come stay downstairs, won't you?”
 Terra's face instantly brightened.
-As she readied herself to scramble back up, Diode pushed her head down with both hands, fangs bared.
+As she began scrambling back up, Diode pushed her head back down with both hands, fangs bared.

 “Distance!
 DIS!
 TANCE!
 Don't just suddenly corner me like that!"